EvanBG42/evanbg42.github.io/_posts/2024-11-11-design-spotlight-forza-team-score.md

 The system works like this:
 - Players have individual scores.
-- Players get 100 points for each opposing player they beat to the finish line.Players don’t get points for finishing ahead of their teammates.
+- Players get 100 points for each opposing player they beat to the finish line.
+Players don’t get points for finishing ahead of their teammates.
 - If the player got first place, they receive a 50 point bonus.
 - A team’s score is the sum of all player scores on that team.